-The final goal is to provide every person that will be working towards achieving the company’s goals with the opportunity to give input on their part and align every action in a common direction that is shared by everyone.
+The final goal is to provide every person who will be working towards achieving the company’s goals to give input on their part and align every action in a common direction that is shared by everyone.

-Although the strategy is usually thrown down by executives, in Lean, tactics and process improvements are tossed up by lower levels of management and regular team members.
+Although the strategy is usually thrown down by executives, in Lean, tactics and process improvements are tossed up by lower management levels and regular team members.
 This makes Catchball extremely suitable for companies that have embraced a culture of shared leadership.

-Catchball is an effective way to make sure that employees are given the opportunity to understand how they fit into the larger picture and to become more connected to the most important objectives of the organization.
+Catchball is an effective way to make sure that employees understand how they fit into the larger picture and become more connected to the organization's most important objectives.

 Business Benefits of Applying Catchball